TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Assets/Index.rst

 The asset collector also collects information about images on a page, which can be used in cached and non-cached components.

+..  versionadded:: 13.3
+    Option `external` to skip URL processing in AssetRenderer has been added.

+The :php:`AssetCollector` option `external` can be used for asset files using :php:`$assetCollector->addStyleSheet()` or :php:`$assetCollector->addJavaScript()`.
+If set all processing of the asset URI (like the addition of the cache busting parameter) is skipped and the input path will be used as-is in the resulting HTML tag.

 ..  _asset-collector-api:

 The API